|

 the Kehlsteinhaus bronze light fixtures.
 On the left, the type seen in

-the Great Room; on the right, those in the Scharitzkehlzimmer.
-Some of
+the Great Room; in the center, those in the Scharitzkehlzimmer; on the

 those seen today are not original, but replacements for fixtures that